 Statistics can play its own game depending on where the loyalty of the statistics begins and ends.
-If the history of statistics proves its legitimate significance, then the history of crime deterrence measures have not yet been established its legitimacy for the Philippines to count on.
+If the history of statistics proves its legitimate significance, then the history of crime deterrence measures has not yet been established its legitimacy for the Philippines to count on.

-If the Death Penalty Law is introduced primarily for deterrence and essentially for the protection of the dignity and the very life of a human being consistent to the Constitution’s very ideals to promote a humane society, sans the Philippines’ duty as party-signatory to International Covenant on Civil and Political Rights (ICCPR) and the Second Optional Protocol to the ICCPR, then the imposition of the death penalty on heinous crimes is outright not an option as punishment for such crimes.
+If the Death Penalty Law is introduced primarily for deterrence and essentially for the protection of the dignity and the very life of a human being consistent with the Constitution’s very ideals to promote a humane society, sans the Philippines’ duty as party-signatory to International Covenant on Civil and Political Rights (ICCPR) and the Second Optional Protocol to the ICCPR, then the imposition of the death penalty on heinous crimes is outright not an option as punishment for such crimes.
 It rather defeats the sanctity of life in a humane society that the Constitution promotes.
-It vehemently degrades the country as a whole to the very grassroots of the Philippine society. #NoToDeathPenalty #JunkDeathPenaltyLaw #RespectLife ▲
+It vehemently degrades the country as a whole to the very grassroots of the Philippine society. ▲ #NoToDeathPenalty #JunkDeathPenaltyLaw #RespectLife

 “Justice consists not in being neutral between right and wrong, but finding out the right and upholding it, wherever found, against the wrong.” —THEODORE ROOSEVELT